mattharwood/logseq-private/pages/happy_model_notes.md

 ### TODO Insert Model Note method
 ### TODO Insert all edited Model Notes method
 ### TODO What to do if the attribute value doesn't exist
+### TODO Edit model notes for a whole parent code at once
 ###